Chairman & Co-Founder, American Addiction Centers

 Mike is a certified Employee Assistance Professional, Licensed Alcohol and Drug Counselor, Labor Assistance Professional, Substance Abuse Professional and is Certified in Acute Traumatic Stress Management.
 He retired from the Providence, RI, Fire Department with the rank of Battalion Chief and is a proud member of the Rhode Island Fire/Police Union.

-A South Florida native, Paul Reed, LCSW currently serves as the Chief Executive Officer at Singer Island and The Academy in West Palm Beach, Florida and is the Vice President of Operations for American Addiction Centers.
+A South Florida native, Paul Reed, LCSW currently serves as the Vice President of Operations for American Addiction Centers.
 Mr. Reed earned a Bachelor’s degree in Psychology from the University of Florida and has a Master’s degree in Social Work from Florida International University.
-Prior to joining American Addiction Centers, Mr. Reed was the Regional Director of Florida Programs at CRC Healthcare Inc. With over 20 years of experience in the behavioral health industry, Mr. Reed has managed programs with a 200+ bed capacity, attained and sustained both JCAHO and CARF accreditations and “specialty” licenses, and spearheaded several expansion projects driven by capacity limitations and consistent waiting lists.
+Prior to joining American Addiction Centers, Mr. Reed was the Regional Director of Florida Programs at CRC Healthcare Inc. With over 20 years of experience in the behavioral health industry, Mr. Reed has managed programs with a 200+ bed capacity, attained and sustained both JCAHO and CARF accreditations and specialty licenses, and spearheaded several expansion projects driven by capacity limitations and consistent waiting lists.

 Cindy Dill, VP of Human Resources